ShaneM9/GDAC_cryptoTable/README.md

 - Calculates percent change since **14 July 2025**
 - Updates `tableData.json`, which is read by the GDAC website to display price movement

+Note: The rationale behind using a separate `cryptoList.csv` is that the list can be updated by staff locally more easily than the .json file.
+Transposing the .csv to .json can be done very simply with a single-use script whenever needed.

 ---

 ## 🛠 How It Works

-- The core logic is in `cryptoTable.py`
+- The core logic is in `cryptoTable.py`:
+    - `cryptoList.csv` is opened and the symbols are recorded
+    - A request is built consisting of all symbols + a currency code
+    - `GET` request to **CoinGecko** API for today's prices for each of symbol
+    - Percentage change between 14 July 2025 and today is calculated
+    - Today's date, today's price and percentage change are all updated in `tableData.json`
-- It is automatically run every hour using **GitHub Actions**
+- The script is automatically run every hour, on the hour, using **GitHub Actions**
-- Results are committed back to the repo by the GitHub Actions bot
+- Results are committed back to the repo by the **GitHub Actions** bot

+Note: The date of 14 July 2025 is the agreed start date for the competition, hence hard-coded as a constant.

 ---